zg0ul/UAE_license_plates_detection/README.md

-# Dubai License Plate Recognition System
+# UAE License Plate Recognition System

-A sophisticated computer vision application for detecting and recognizing Dubai license plates using YOLOv9.
+A sophisticated computer vision application for detecting and recognizing UAE license plates using YOLOv9.

 ## Project Overview

-This project implements a license plate recognition system specifically designed for Dubai license plates.
+This project implements a license plate recognition system specifically designed for UAE license plates.
 It uses YOLOv9 for object detection and offers two detection approaches:

 1. **Single-stage detection**: Directly detects and recognizes characters on license plates in a single pass
 2. **Two-stage detection**: First detects the license plate in the image, then performs a second detection pass on the extracted plate region for more accurate character recognition

-The system can identify the emirate, category, and plate number from Dubai license plates.
+The system can identify the emirate, category, and plate number from UAE license plates.

 ## Features